 Other Sanctions (including but not limited to):

-The Hearing Panel may consider significant mitigating or aggravating circumstances when making a sanction recommendation, which may include, but are not limited:
+The AIP may consider significant mitigating or aggravating circumstances when making a sanction recommendation, which may include, but are not limited:

 Sanctions will be implemented at the conclusion of the appeals period.